I help people hear themselves more clearly by tuning in to the messages from their subconscious.

 -Pascual-Leone et al. (1995), Harvard Medical School

-What it means for you: When you visualize change in our session, your brain treats it like reality.
+When you visualize change in our session, your brain treats it like reality.
 You're not just "thinking about it" you're creating new neural connections that support lasting transformation.

 Neuroimaging shows that guided imagery lights up the amygdala and hippocampus regions tied to emotional processing and memory consolidation.